MHH-RCUG/haybaler/README.md

 You can read the output into R for example and do further analyses yourself, or use our heatmap scripts
 - exclude mouse, human, mito
-- heatmap for the first 50 organisms (version 0.16)
+- heatmap for the top x organisms (default 50 taxa in version 0.16)
-- use base R heatmap and heatmaply heatmaps function
+- use both base R heatmap and heatmaply heatmaps
-- use raw and sqarerooted results
+- display raw and square-rooted results

 ```
 # go to the haybaler output file